Consider the following program:

 is executed, the initialization value 5

-is copied into the memory allocated for int
+is copied into the memory allocated for variable int x

 .
-For fundamental types, initializing (or copying) a variable is fast.
+For fundamental types, initializing and copying a variable is fast.

 Now consider this similar program: